 In December 2006, we entered into a funding agreement with The Stanley Medical Research Institute, or SMRI, to develop a proprietary product candidate that inhibits PDE10 for the treatment of schizophrenia.
 Under the agreement, we may receive grant and equity funding upon achievement of product development milestones through Phase 1 clinical trials totaling \$9.0 million, subject to our mutual agreement with SMRI.
-As of March 31, 2011, we had received \$5.7 million from SMRI, \$2.4 million of which was recorded as revenue, \$3.2 million was recorded as equity funding and \$94,000 remains in deferred revenue.
+As of June 30, 2011, we had received \$5.7 million from SMRI, \$2.4 million of which was recorded as revenue and \$3.2 million of which was recorded as equity funding.
+As of June 30, 2011, all grant amounts pertaining to this agreement previously recorded as deferred revenue in the accompanying balance sheet have been recognized as revenue.